rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 ### RIF Relay Client

-The `Relay Client` is a component from the RIF Relay Client library that helps to build a relay request, search for a server and send the request via http protocol.
+The `RelayClient` class, from the RIF Relay Client library, assists in building a relay request, searching for an available server and sending the request via http protocol.

-To create a `Relay Client` we need to follow the next steps:
+To create a `RelayClient` we need to follow these steps:

 1. Set the configuration.
-2. Set the ethers provider.
+2. Set (ethers) provider.
-3. Create intances.
+3. Create instance.

 ```typescript
 import {